JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 If one wanted to make an anomaly detection system, take a training set of good engines and use a CV scheme that includes a small set of anomolous examples.
 Once a model is refined from the CV scheme apply to a test set.

+Fit the model p(x) with the training data and then predict the anomolous example with the cross validation set.
+The cross validation set can also be used to find the optimal cutoff point $\epsilon$.
+There are three different evaluation metrics recommended by Professor Ng.

+- True Positive, False Positive, True Negative, False Negative
+- Precision/recall
+- F1-score

+#### Choosing features for Anomaly detection

+It looks like feature choice should be a set of features whose values can be extremely large or extremely small.
+The professor chose to use the server monitoring as the example.
+There are features for memory use, number of disk accesses, CPU Load and network traffic.
+It is also possible to perform feature engineering with the base features as well if you wish.

 #### Results of Anomaly Detection and Recommender systems

 ![image](https://user-images.githubusercontent.com/20827630/184471099-8c76f324-9498-4f65-be91-87334682f227.png)